Skip to main content

 A corporation is a legal entity that is created under state law, usually for the purpose of conducting business.
 A corporation is treated as a unique entity or “person” under the law, separate from its owners or shareholders.

-Corporate law includes all of the legal issues that surround a corporation, which are many because corporations are subject to complex state and federal regulations.
+Corporate law includes all the legal issues surrounding a corporation, which are many because corporations are subject to complex state and federal regulations.
 Most states require corporations to hold regular meetings, such as annual shareholder meetings, along with other requirements.

 Corporate lawyers make sure corporations are in compliance with these rules, while taking on other types of work.